christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 - c.
 1200 BCE: Bronze Age Collapse.
 Mainstream history blames the mysterious "Sea Peoples".
 The truth is that this was a massive civil war within the Aryan hegemony.
 Assyria rose up under the Chaldean priests (the Kalani, the Jews).
 Then the Sea Peoples (Sherden = Sarmatians, Peleset = Philistines = Pelasgians) were Aryan factions from the Aegean and Anatolia rebelling against the Mitanni center.
 The Dorian Invasion of Greece was not a new people arriving.
 It was the Aryan-Sarmatian elite of mainland Greece reasserting control after the Mycenaean faction grew weak.
 The trigger was the eruption of Thera (Santorini) around 1600 BCE, which disrupted trade and sparked a bloody power struggle.
 - c.
 1000-700 BCE: The Dark Ages.
 The Asa-caste network fragments.
 The Steppe core (Scythians) retreats to the Pontic-Caspian region.
 The western satrapies (Greece, Anatolia, Italy) fall into regional autonomy.
 The Assyrian Empire rises under the Chaldean-Jewish priesthood, a rival faction that had been infiltrating the Hegemony from the south.
 - c.
 705-330 BCE: Persia's Achaemenids.
 Saka (Scythian) clan.
 This was not a new empire but a reconsolidation of Scythian power under a new clan.
 The Persians were an Iranian (Saka) tribe.
 Cyrus the Great's title "Kurush" means "Sun Lord," identical to the Scythian Mithra.
 - c.
 616 BCE: The Etruscan Tarquin dynasty.
 The Etruscan Tarquin dynasty seizes power in the Italian settlement of Rome.
 The Etruscans were not a mystery; they were an Aryan colonial governorate.
 Tarquin = Tarkhu (Scythian: "Ruler").
 Servius Tullius = Tulli (Scythian: "Wolf Clan").
+Servius Tullius, the sixth king of Rome, was not of Latin origin but was an Etruscan named Mastarna.
+He changed his name to Servius Tullius after arriving in Rome.
+This is consistent with the model of Asii kings adopting regional aliases.
 The "Roman" Republic was established as a military-administrative outpost to control the Western Mediterranean and secure tin from Britain.

 The Final Consolidation